 The Salon was an intimate evening exploring black women, femmes, hair and nostalgia held in September 2019 – featuring music from Nawi Collective, poetry from Loussin-Torah and a performance from drag queen, Son of a Tutu.
 We also had inspiring words from guest speakers, Ruth Sutoyé: Creator and curator behind Bald Black Girl(s), Sicgmone Kludje: Co-founder of Black Girl Knit Club, Councillor Vicky te Velde: Labour Councillor for Wood Street, Sandra Shakespeare: Co-founder of Museum Detox.
 This event was part of the Waltham Forest, London Borough of Culture.

-My exhibition Plaits, Princesses + Pink Moisturiser won a ‘Making History’ Award from the Mayor of London.
-It is currently featured in Room to Breathe at the Migration Museum until June 2019.
+My exhibition Plaits, Princesses + Pink Moisturiser won a ‘Making History’ Award from the Mayor of London and was featured in Room to Breathe at the Migration Museum until August 2019.

 HOW IT ALL STARTED

 In 2015, I began the long bumpy road to writing my dissertation on hair and heritage as part of my Masters degree in Cultural Heritage at University College London.
 Since then, I have been funded by the Mayor of London and London Borough of Culture to continue the project.